CSC3170-2022Fall/project-team-1/README.md

 ### Known Issues and Solutions
 The code was successfully tested on macOS with PHP 8.1.13 but failed on two Windows machines and some other conditions.
 Here were the successful solutions:
-- Failing to connect a DBMS:
+- Failing to connect the DBMS:
 	- Check if you have set a password for your DBMS.
 If so, change the PHP statement, `$mysqli = mysqli_connect("localhost", 'root', '', "chip_website");
 `, in all files of its occurrence, into `$mysqli = mysqli_connect("localhost", 'root', '<your password>', "chip_website");`.
 	- Change the PHP statement, `$mysqli = mysqli_connect("localhost", 'root', '', "chip_website");